POISON - Episode 7 - The sea moves away

 Daniela's is one of the most disturbing stories.

 It never ended on trial.

-She has never been accused, neither by her daughter, nor by other children.
-Moreover, after a few years, her ex-husband was acquitted.
-Despite this, however, her daughter ended up at the Franciscan Upper Room, and instead of returning to her home she was given in foster care.
+She has never been accused, neither by her daughter, nor by the other children.
+Moreover, after a few years her ex-husband was acquitted.
+Despite this, however, her daughter ended up in the Franciscan Cenacle, and instead of returning to her home she was placed in foster care.

 A little girl torn from her mother for no valid reason.

 And entrusted to whom then?
 To a lawyer linked to the Last Supper.